CY-dev/DCGAN-tensorflow/README.md

 - [Python](https://python.org/) 3.5 or higher.
 - [Git](https://git-scm.com/)
 - The ClusterOne Python library.
-Install it with `pip install clusterone`
+Install it with `pip install clusterone=2.0.0a3`
 - A ClusterOne account.
 [Sign up](https://clusterone.com) for free if you don't have an account yet.

 ### Create the dataset